 I am not surprised that the aspiring members of this space country (they are currently more than a million) have already created a national flag and a national anthem: the frustration is great, given the current technological limitations to the project, and the sense of haste must be strong .

-Interviewed by the English magazine Sun, one of Asgardia's "diplomats" declared that the only way to save the planet is to escape.
+Interviewed by the British magazine Sun, one of Asgardia's "diplomats" said that the only way to save the planet is to escape.

 Humanity will be able to extinguish itself: whoever wants to escape this madness has the duty to tryLena de Winne, Minister of Communications of Asgardia.